openhab/openhab-addons/bundles/org.openhab.binding.haywardomnilogic/README.md

 ## Full Example

 After installing the binding, you will need to manually add the Hayward Connection thing and enter your credentials.
-All pool items will then be automatically discovered
+All pool items will then be automatically discovered.
-Goto the inbox and add them all.
-Open any of the items and copy the bridgeUID (2ee76053) and replace all occurences in the items file.
+Goto the inbox and add the things.

 ### demo.items: